 - Are healthy with a stable weight

-When patients speak to the surgeon about what they are unhappy with, they will be able to adjust the procedure to suit individual needs.
-Furthermore, patients may be able to combine this technique with other procedure such as liposuction, a thigh lift or a tummy tuck.
+When patients speak to the surgeon about what they are unhappy with, they will adjust the procedure to suit individual needs.
+Patients may combine this procedure with other procedures, such as liposuction, a thigh lift or a tummy tuck.